 Non-profit or Social Enterprise

-The MPP helps build capacity in entrepreneurship with focus on different sectors within social development.
+The Master in Public Policy (MPP) helps build capacity in entrepreneurship with focus on different sectors within social development.
 Subjects such as gender, strategy, organization behaviour, energy and climate change, negotiation, corruption, etc. help build all-round skills to drive greater impact in this sector.

 Media & Communications

 Aspiring media, journalism and communications professionals who focus on public sector topics can leverage subjects like communication for leaders, macroeconomics, global trade and policy, data visualisation, business government and society.